Mitral valve clip repair

 OUR LOCATIONS

-Across our extensive network of hospitals and treatment centres, our leading consultants are here to support you, from initial consultation through to aftercare.
-You can have your mitral TEER procedure at the following locations:
+Our leading consultants are here to support you with private mitral valve repair surgery across our extensive network of London hospitals and treatment centres, as well as in Birmingham.
+From initial consultation through to aftercare, you can have your mitral TEER procedure at the following locations:

 Accessing private health care